Academics

 Students interested in transferring should also be aware of critical application filing periods and procedures.
 This information — as well as applications to most four-year institutions in California — can be obtained online at smc.edu/transfer.

 Please Note: The requirements listed on the following pages are SUBJECT TO CHANGE WITHOUT NOTICE.
-For updated information, please check with your Santa Monica College counselor periodically, or look online at smc.edu/transfer.
+For updated information, students should check with their Santa Monica College counselor periodically, or look online at smc.edu/transfer.

 Transfer and Articulation Agreements